Follies: 2017 London revival

-A London revival was performed in the Olivier Theatre at the National Theatre (August 22 until November 4, 2017 - later extended to January 3, 2018, as extensions are common practice at the National Theatre).
+A London revival was performed in the Olivier Theatre at the National Theatre (August 22 until November 4, 2017 – later extended to January 3, 2018, as extensions are common practice at the National Theatre).
 The production was directed by Dominic Cooke, choreographed by Bill Deamer and starred Peter Forbes as Buddy, Imelda Staunton as Sally, Janie Dee as Phyllis, Philip Quast as Ben and Tracie Bennett as Carlotta.
 This production notably goes back to the original plan of a one-act performance.
 The production was broadcast live to cinemas worldwide on November 16 through the National Theatre Live program.

 The production returned to the Olivier Theatre on February 14, 2019, playing until May 11.
 Janie Dee and Peter Forbes returned as Phyllis and Buddy, while Joanna Riding and Alexander Hanson replaced Staunton and Quast as Sally and Ben.
 Bennett also reprised her Olivier-nominated performance.
 A recording of the National Theatre production was released on January 18, 2019.

-The 2017 production was nominated for 10 Laurence Olivier Awards and won 2 for Best Musical Revival and Best Costume Design (by Vicki Mortimer).
+The 2017 production was nominated for 10 Laurence Olivier Awards and won 2 for Best Musical Revival and Best Costume Design (by Vicki Mortimer) at the 2018 Laurence Olivier Awards.